deepcausality-rs/sites/web/content/en/blog/announcement-effect-ethos.md

 The foundation of the Effect Ethos is the Teloid.
 A Teloid is a single, computable representation of a norm, goal, or safety rule.
 Each Teloid is composed of:

 1. Activation Predicate: A function that determines if the norm is relevant in the current context.
 For example, a rule like "don't exceed 25 mph" is only active if the context shows the system is in a school zone.

-2. Deontic Modality: The type of rule—is it a strict prohibition (Impermissible), a requirement (Obligatory), or simply a suggestn  (Optional, with an associated cost)?
+2. Deontic Modality: The type of rule—is it a strict prohibition (Impermissible), a requirement (Obligatory), or simply a suggestion (Optional, with an associated cost)?

 3. Conflict Resolution Data: Each Teloid contains metadata for priority, specificity, and a timestamp, which are used to resolve conflicts between norms automatically.

-Furthermore, a teloid shares the exact same context and the causal rules to which it applies.
-This means that a Teloid can query the context, obtain relevant current information i.e. current speed, location, and time, and then make a decision based on its internal normative logic.
+Furthermore, a Teloid shares the exact same context and the causal rules to which it applies.
+This means that a Teloid can query the context, obtain relevant current information, i.e., current speed, location, and time, and then make a decision based on its internal normative logic.

 ### Resolving Normative Conflicts